-Stash offers subscribers different online banking accounts that include flexible money management plans, up to 2 days early payday, and an included debt card that can help earn unique subscriber rewards.
+Stash offers subscribers different online banking accounts that include flexible money management plans and up to 2 days early payday when you set up direct deposit.

 To get started with this service, you can visit the “Banking” section of the Stash website and enter your email address under the “Get Started” section.

 In addition to the online checking account, Stash will also provide you with a debit card that allows you to earn free stock on your purchases.